 When it comes to child seat law, there are a lot of things to remember.
 For instance, do you know where the safest place in a vehicle for a child seat is?
 And at what age child seats can be used on the front seat of a vehicle?

-If you don’t position or restrain your child correctly in the car, you could put your child’s safety at risk, as well as running a risk of a fine of up to £500.
+If you don’t position or restrain your child correctly in the car, you could put your child’s safety at risk, as well as running the risk of a fine of up to £500.

 With this in mind, we’ve put together a quick guide to help fill in the gaps and ensure you avoid any fines and keep your little one as safe as possible.

 Where can a child sit in the car?

 Children aged between three and 12, or up to the height of 135cm (4’4”) in the UK and 150cm in Ireland (4’9”), must travel in a child seat placed in either the front or back of a car.
 Once a child surpasses 135cm (4’4”), they are allowed to travel without a child seat, at which point they’ll legally be required to wear a seatbelt.

 We strongly recommend that children sit in the back and remain rear-facing for as long as possible to minimise the risk of injury.
 However, you are allowed to have them in the front if you use a child seat and follow these safety precautions:

 - Rear-facing child seat – you are required to deactivate all front airbags.